Location

 Time commitment

-This is a one-year (two-term) certificate program.
+This is a one-year (three-term) certificate program.
 A standard course load is five courses per term.
 Students can maintain full time status with at least three courses.
 Taking less than five courses per term will take longer to complete the program.

 Learning options